How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 In areas like ours, it’s imperative to take steps to help your bees survive the winter.
 Some beekeepers simply wrap the hives in tar paper to cut down the wind penetrating the hive.
 We go further.

-Just under the inner cover, we place a screened board with sugar bricks (as supplemental food supplies) and some burlap to absorb condensation.
+We place a screened board under the inner cover with sugar bricks (as supplemental food supplies) and some burlap to absorb condensation.
 Above the inner cover, we put some additional insulation.
-We also wrap our hives in a Bee Cozy as shown here at Nod Apiary Products.
-Of course, none of these costs are covered in many “start-up” numbers you’ll see.
-But winter colony losses can be severe in a harsh climate, so plan on doing something to help the bees make it through.
+We also wrap our hives in a Bee Cozy, as shown here, from Nod Apiary Products.

 Beehives in winter